How to Use a VPN with a Wi-Fi Mesh System – The Simple Way to Add a UK Network Abroad

 You can’t install a VPN directly on most mesh systems — but by adding a VPN router inline, you get the best of both worlds: full Wi-Fi coverage and secure UK connectivity.

-Whether you use Google Nest, Deco, Eero, or another mesh system, this setup works seamlessly and requires no technical expertise.
+Whether you use Google Nest, Deco, Eero, or another mesh system, the setup is the same — plug the router in, and there's nothing to configure.